cjwizard/cjwizard/README.md

 ## Maven coordinates / JCenter  ##

-CJWizard is now hosted on JCenter: https://bintray.com/creswick/CJWizard/cjwizard
+CJWizard is hosted on JCenter: https://bintray.com/cjwizard/CJWizard/cjwizard

 The dependency section for your pom.xml is: